ccard/csci565Project3/README.md

 done by periodically (about every 5 *sec*) resending all files it is willing to upload to the tracking server, other wise the tracking server will simply forget about it.
-Its other responsibility is to ensure it can upload all files that it told the tracking server about unless it experiences a fault within 5 *sec* of telling the tracking server of the files its willing to upload.
+Its other responsibility is to ensure it can upload all files that it told the tracking server about, unless it experiences a fault within 5 *sec* of telling the tracking server of the files its willing to upload.
 The uploader must be tolerant to faults in the tracking server as well as other peers.
 It is tolerant to faults in the tracking server by continuing to run